-Island Hopping Tours in El Nido
+Island hopping tours in El Nido

 We stayed in El Nido Bay itself which is practical because it’s where all the boat tours leave from to visit the neighboring islands and lagoons.
 It’s rather touristic and the bay itself isn’t particularly nice but you’ll be spending your days out on a boat so it’s doesn’t really matter.

-The prices of the tours are the same everywhere so it won’t make much of a difference where you book it but if you plan on doing several tours then do try to negotiate the price as you will definitely get a good deal.
+The prices of the tours are the same everywhere so it won’t make much of a difference where you book it but if you plan on doing several tours then do try to negotiate the price with the same company as you will definitely get a good deal.
 You will be asked to pay a 200 PHP environmental fee which can then be used for all tours in El Nido.
 The tours include towels, snorkeling masks (if you don’t already have your own equipment) and a lovely lunch on the beach prepared by the crew.
 The tours leave at around 9am and arrive back at 5pm before sunset.

 We went on tours A and C and they would both amazing so I highly recommend doing these two (they’re also the most popular ones so try to book at least one day in advance).